lyoubo/lyoubo.github.io/_pages/about.md

 ---

 # About Me
 I am currently working toward the Ph.D degree at the School of Computer Science and Technology, [Beijing Institute of Technology](https://www.bit.edu.cn/), under the supervision of [Dr. Hui Liu](https://liuhuigmail.github.io/) (*Beijing Institute of Technology*).
-My research interests include software refactoring, software evolution, and AI for SE.
+My research interests include software refactoring, software evolution, and LLM for SE.

 Education
 ======